Back to: C#.NET Tutorials For Beginners and Professionals

 COM stands for Component Object Model.
-The COM is one of Microsoft Framework.
-Using this Framework, we can develop windows applications as well as web applications.
-In earlier COM, VB is the programming language that is used to implement windows applications, and ASP technology is used to implement web applications.
+The COM is one of the Microsoft Frameworks.
+Using this Framework, we can develop Windows Applications (Desktop or Standalone Applications for Windows OS) as well as Web Applications.
+In earlier COM, VB is the programming language that is used to implement Windows applications and ASP is the technology used to implement web applications.

 For more info: https://en.wikipedia.org/wiki/Component_Object_Model